jorgegorka/svelte-router/README.md

 <MainLayout />
 ```

 You can add any number of layouts nested inside the MainLayout.
-For instance assuming that I want two layous one for public pages and the other for private admin pages I would create theses two files:
+For instance assuming that I want two layouts one for public pages and the other for private admin pages I would create these two files:

 Every Route file will receive a currentRoute prop with information about the current route, params, queries, etc.